This peanut butter mug cake with pumpkin is fluffy and moist and completely flourless. It’s easy to make in just a few minutes.

 Cut to me cleaning up the overflow from this mug cake in microwave.
 So yeah, if you’re going to double up on this recipe, I recommend using a bigger mug.

 The pumpkin flavor in this cake is very faint.
 It’s there for texture and it adds an orange hue to the cake.
-Like with the muffins, you can add a little cinnamon to bring out the pumpkin flavor a little more, or just treat this like a flourless peanut butter mug cake.
+Like with the muffins, you can add a little cinnamon to bring out the pumpkin flavor a little more, or just treat this like a flourless peanut butter mug cake and leave out the cinnamon.

 Pssst.
 If you’ve enjoyed my mug cakes, my 5-Minute Mug Cakes book is out and available at almost all major bookstores online and in-store.
 Here are some links.